KleptoZombie/KleptoZombie/README.md

 ┊    ୨ ๑˖  ⟆ ✦  ◜﹗     I do stay on pony town if i am away, afk or sleeping, so be wary of that.

 ┊    ୭ 🧷 ✧˚. ᵎᵎ     You can find me in the safe server!
-Usaully in the homestuck area.
+Usaully in the homestuck area OR project sekai.

 ┊    ୨ ۪  𖦹 ֢﹗     Feel free to sit + hug with me!
 No need to ask, i appriciate the company!